Skip to main content

 Risk ParametersStandardized & conservativeCustomizable by Builder

 Standard listing is well-suited for established assets.
 But for long-tail assets or markets that a specific Builder’s user base demands, Permissionless Listing provides a faster, more flexible path.
+For Builders, this creates a practical way to launch markets faster, serve community-specific demand, test liquidity and trading interest, and operate markets with clearer economic and risk ownership.

 How Permissionless Listing Works